RebeccaHirst/hirstrj-website/content/repos/repos.md

 headless: true

 # deactivate wigit (don't present it)
-active: false
+active: true

 # Order that this section appears on the page.
 weight: 60

-title: Tutorials
+title: Code
-subtitle: Tutorials for creating experiments in PsychoPy
+subtitle: Bits of code that might be useful

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: post
+  page_type: code
   # Choose how many pages you would like to display (0 = all pages)
   count: 0
   # Filter on criteria